Searching for relativistic axions in the sky: Summary and conclusions

 We were most interested in the possibility that axion couples to photons, in which case it can be searched for in terrestrial experiments.
 DM decays produce relativistic axions, which then convert to photons in the magnetic field of a galaxy such as a dSph.
 As we showed in the paper, this process can lead to a detectable signal in the upcoming SKA radio telescope for DM masses in the range few$\times10^{-7}\,\text{eV}<m_{\chi}< \text{few}\times10^{-2}$\,eV.
 Assuming a 100\,h SKA observation of a local dSph Seg I the projected sensitivity to axion-photon coupling $g_{a\gamma\gamma}$ is, for axion masses below $m_a \lesssim 10^{-13}$\,eV, expected to be orders of magnitudes better than for dedicated current and planned axion dark matter experiments, such as ADMX, HAYSTAC, etc. These parameter range is also allowed by the bounds obtained from CAST helioscope, SN 1987A constraints, and the CMB measurements.
 For higher values of $m_a$ the SKA sensitivity weakens, because the axion-photon conversion probability in the regular magnetic field of a galaxy drops rapidly, if $m_a$ is increased.

 There are a number of uncertainties that enter the SKA projections, and whose effect we have estimated in the paper.
-The first issue is the dependence of photon flux on the value of the magnetic field in the dSph.
+The first issue is the dependence of radio flux on the value of the magnetic field in the dSph.
 The most conservative assumption is that the regular magnetic field is small, an order of magnitude smaller than expectations, and has negligible turbulent component, giving projections in Fig. \ref{fig:limit_g_ma} (right) and \ref{fig:limit_tau_mdm} (right).
-A turbulent magnetic field component, however, is expected to be large enough in dSph Seg I, such that the enhcancement of the photon flux is expected, leading to results in Section \ref{sec:turbulent_conversion}.
+A turbulent magnetic field component, however, is expected to be large enough in dSph Seg I, such that the enhancement of the radio flux is expected, leading to results in Section \ref{sec:turbulent_conversion}.
 Finally, the axion density in the dSph is large enough that it can lead to significant Bose enhancement of the DM decay rates.
 To estimate the effect of such stimulated emission we used an iterative procedure that applies in the regime of a slowly varying axion density, in which we obtained Bose enhancements of the DM decay rates of up to ${\mathcal O}(10^3)$.
 Unfortunately, most of the DM and axion parameter regime potentially relevant for SKA lies outside the validity of this approximation, and thus further work is needed.
 It is possible that the stimulated emission results in DM decays that are exponentially enhanced, such that in large regions of parameter space DM is unstable on cosmological timescales.
 Such runaway behavior is for instance obtained, if we use our iterative method outside its regime of validity.
 It is, however, also possible that a more fine grained time dependent simulation would result in quasistable solutions, similar to what we found with our iterative method when restricted to its regime of validity.
 While the issue of the effect of stimulated emission is not settled, it is useful to note that SKA can still probe regions of axion parameters for which our simulations are reliable, see Fig. \ref{fig:tau0_t0_mx_ska}, and further discussion in Section \ref{sec:proj:stim}.

-To conclude, searches for DM induced relativistic axion signals using radio telescopes can play an important role in axion physics, and can be complementary to other probes such as the axion helioscopes.
+To conclude, searches for DM induced relativistic axion signals using radio telescopes can play an important role in axion physics, and can be complementary to other probes such as the axion haloscopes and helioscopes.